The Land That Time Forgot (1974 film): Production

 Amicus originally wanted to cast Doug McClure in the lead, but he refused, so they signed Stuart Whitman.
 Then Samuel Z. Arkoff of American International Pictures came on board as co-financers, providing the bulk of the budget, but would only make the film if McClure was cast.
 He changed his mind and agreed to do the film.

 Kevin Connor said: "Doug was a great asset.
 In fight scenes he was especially good due to his hours of American TV action films.
 He knew exactly where the camera was at all times and threw punches precisely where the effect would work for the screen.
 He was always co-operative and came up with many ideas."

 Shooting began in February 1974 and lasted 16 weeks.
 Shepperton Studios were used for filming, whilst some of the scenes set in the landscapes of Caprona were filmed in a disused claypit in Reading, Berkshire.

 Kevin Connor recalled: "The reason we went for the hand puppets was for a more fluid look.
 Roger Dicken, who created the dinosaurs did such fine details and had the movement down so well that we went with him and used that technique.
 Also, we developed the use of a small VistaVision camera to shoot the dinosaur back-ground plates which gave us great quality because the exposed frame is twice the size of a normal 35mm.
 Everything was shot front projection as well."

 The U-boat and ships were models and the dinosaurs and other prehistoric animals were puppets, hand-held or on strings rather than stop motion.
 The speaking part of Von Schoenvorts was later dubbed in post-production by German-born actor Anton Diffring.

-Amicus was to make two more Burroughs adaptations, The People That Time Forgot (1977), a direct sequel to this film starring Patrick Wayne, Sarah Douglas and McClure in an appearance midway towards the end, and At the Earth's Core (1976), with McClure (in a different role), Peter Cushing, and Caroline Munro.
+Amicus was to make two more Burroughs adaptations, The People That Time Forgot (1977), a direct sequel to this film starring Patrick Wayne, Sarah Douglas and McClure in an appearance midway towards the end, and the unrelated At the Earth's Core (1976), with McClure, Peter Cushing, and Caroline Munro.
 All three films were distributed in the United States by American International Pictures.

 Reception

-Critics and audiences gave The Land That Time Forgot mixed reviews, earning the film a Rotten Tomatoes approval rating of 50%.